Keyfactor/hydrantid-caplugin/docsource/configuration.md

   | **RenewalDays** | Days before expiration to trigger renewal | Yes | `30` (renew within 30 days of expiration) |

   **Important Notes:**
-  - Template names (Product IDs) are automatically discovered from HydrantId using the GET /api/v2/policies endpoint
+  - Template names (Product IDs) are automatically discovered from HID using the GET /api/v2/policies endpoint
   - The ValidityPeriod and ValidityUnits combine to determine the certificate lifetime
   - RenewalDays determines the behavior for certificate renewal:
     - Within window: Performs a renewal operation (maintains certificate lineage)